ahmedhamdy2121/Deep-Learning-Neural-Network/README.md

 # Deep-Learning-Neural-Network
-My tests on the neural network and deep learning
+My tests on the neural network and deep learning in Python